eth-easl/dandelionFunctionExamples/wasm-compiler/README.md

     - a wrapper crate which turns `rWasm/generated` into a provably sandboxed native binary
     - a Rust crate `wasmtime-precompile` pre-compiling the `.wasm` binaries for wasmtime in `bin/wasmtime/`

+Requires the following to be installed:
+- rustfmt

 # wasm binaries build script

 ```bash